 When should I see a sexologist?

-Another reason to visit this type of clinical doctor is if your personal relationship is suffering due to your or your partner’s issues.
+Another reason to visit this type of therapist is if your personal relationship is suffering due to you or your partner’s sexual issues.
 This could be because you experience pain during penetration or have issues with erectile dysfunction, potentially leading to feelings of anxiety or shame.

 What happens during sex therapy?